TakeshiCho/UI_RenderPipelineInLinearSpace/README.md

 * 11 / 12 / 2021:
   Fixed the Color Depth resolution of 3D render.

+* 11 / 19 / 2021:
+  Fixed the the wrong effects of Reflection Probe in scene view.
+  Fixed the the wrong effects of Transparent Objects in scene view.

 ### Plan:
-* To fix the wrong effects of Reflection Probe in scene view.
+* To Develop Camera Managing Script.

 # Pipeline Flowchart
 ![UI_RenderPipeline](./Readme/UI_RenderPipeline.png)